robertmartin8/ReasonableDeviations/_posts/2019-04-21-currency-arbitrage-graphs-2.md

 0.05%
 ```

-0.09% is not exactly a huge money, but it is still risk-free profit, right?
+0.09% is not exactly a huge amount of money, but it is still risk-free profit, right?

 ## Why wouldn't this work?

 Notice that we haven't mentioned exchange fees at any point.
 In fact, Binance charges a standard 0.1% commission on every trade.
-It is easy to modify our code to incorporate this, we just multiply each rate by 0.999, but we don't need to compute anything to see that we would certainly be losing much more money than gained from the arbitrage.
+It is easy to modify our code to incorporate this: we just multiply each exchange rate by 0.999.
+But we don't need to compute anything to see that we would certainly be losing much more money than gained from the arbitrage.

 Secondly, it is likely that this whole analysis is flawed because of the way the data was collected.
 The function `download_snapshot` makes a request for each coin in sequence, taking a few seconds in total.
 But in these few seconds, prices may move – so really the above "arbitrage" may just be a result of our algorithm selecting some of the price movements.
 This could be fixed by using timestamps provided by the exchange to ensure that we are looking at the order book for each pair at the exact same moment in time.